-Depending on the amount of the loan that you secure, a half of a percent (.5%) increase in interest rate can increase your monthly mortgage payment significantly.
-But, don't let the prediction that rates will increase stop you from purchasing your dream home this year.
+The rate you secure greatly impacts your monthly mortgage payment and the amount you will ultimately pay for your home.
+Don't let the prediction that rates will increase stop you from purchasing your dream home this year.

 Let's take a look at a historical view of interest rates over the last 45 years.